-Exploding and vanishing gradients [Hochreiter, 1991, Hochreiter et al., 2001, Goodfellow et al., 2016] are fundamental obstacles to effective training of deep neural networks.
+Exploding and vanishing gradients (Hochreiter, 1991; Hochreiter et al., 2001; Goodfellow et al., 2016) are fundamental obstacles to effective training of deep neural networks.
 Many deep networks used in practice are layered.
 We can think of such networks as the composition of a number of feature transformations, followed by a linear classifier on the final layer of features.
 The singular values of the Jacobian of a layer bound the factor by which it increases or decreases the norm of the backpropagated signal.
 If these singular values are all close to 1, then gradients neither explode nor vanish.
 These singular values also bound these factors in the forward direction, which affects the stability of computations, including whether the network produces the dreaded "Nan".
+Moreover, it has been proven (Bartlett et al., 2017) that the generalization error for a network is bounded by the Lipschitz constant of the network, which in turn can be bounded by the product of the operator norms of the Jacobians of the layers.
+Cisse et al. (2017) discussed robustness to adversarial examples as a result of bounding the operator norm.

-These considerations have led authors to regularize networks by driving down the largest singular value of a layer, otherwise known as the operator norm [Yoshida and Miyato, 2017, Miyato et al., 2018].
-Orthogonal initialization [Saxe et al., 2013, Pennington et al., 2017] is motivated by similar considerations.
+These considerations have led authors to regularize networks by driving down the operator norms of network layers (Drucker and Le Cun, 1992; Hein and Andriushchenko, 2017; Yoshida and Miyato, 2017; Miyato et al., 2018).
+Orthogonal initialization (Saxe et al., 2013; Pennington et al., 2017) and Parseval networks (Cisse et al., 2017) are motivated by similar considerations.

-Convolutional layers [LeCun et al., 1998] are key components of modern deep networks.
+Convolutional layers (LeCun et al., 1998) are key components of modern deep networks.
 They compute linear transformations of their inputs.
 The Jacobian of a linear transformation is always equal to the linear transformation itself.
 Because of the central importance of convolutional layers to the practice of deep learning, and the fact that the singular values of the linear transformation computed by a convolutional layer are the key to its contribution to exploding and vanishing gradients, we study these singular values.
+Up until now, authors seeking to control the operator norm of convolutional layers have resorted to approximations (Yoshida and Miyato, 2017; Miyato et al., 2018; Gouk et al., 2018a).
+In this paper, we provide an efficient way to compute the singular values exactly - this opens the door to various regularizers.